 Ductile iron castings are very strong compared to regular cast iron (gray iron).
 The tensile strength of cast iron is 20,000 – 60,000 psi while ductile iron starts at 60,000 psi and can go to 120,000 psi.
 The yield strength for ductile iron is generally 40,000 – 90,000 psi but the yield strength of cast iron is so low it is considered not measurable.

-What causes the problem for gray iron is those graphite flakes which encourage fractures along the flakes, while the nodules in ductile iron work at keeping the iron together.
-Given the exact same scenario of the same part made from the two different metals, while the brittle gray iron wants to crack, the ductile iron wants to bend.
+What causes the problem for gray iron is graphite flakes which encourage fractures along the flakes, while the nodules in ductile iron prevent it from fracturing along those lines.
+Given the exact same scenario of the same part made from the two different metals, the brittle gray iron is more likely to crack, while the ductile iron is more likely to bend.

 Ductile iron also has what is called excellent wear resistance because of the graphite in the iron.
 When you have something rubbing against ductile iron, the ductile iron wears away much slower than many other metals.
-The wear resistance is partly from the graphite structures that can act like a dry lubricant on the iron.
+The wear resistance is partly from the graphite structures that can act similarly to dry lubricant on the iron.

-Ductile iron also dissipates (gets rid of) heat very well and can be machined fairly easily, though ductile iron is harder to work with than regular gray cast iron.
-Ductile cast iron dampens vibration and sound much better than steel would making ductile iron a good match for use on large machines.
+Ductile iron dissipates heat very well and can be machined fairly easily, though ductile iron is harder to work with than regular gray cast iron.
+Ductile cast iron dampens vibration and sound much better than steel would make ductile iron a good match for use on large machines.

 What is Ductile Iron Used For?
 (Applications)